The launch of FAIR – Falsely Accused Individuals for Reform – stimulated a debate with passionate views on both sides.

-They claim that the lives and careers of innocent people falsely accused would still have been ruined even if the policy for which FAIR are campaigning had been in place.
+They claim that the lives and careers of innocent people falsely accused and charged would still be ruined even if the policy for which FAIR are campaigning had been in place.

-I believe both are correct.
-I do believe that in a fair system, there would be anonymity until conviction, but I can also see that the FAIR campaign will still be an uphill struggle; adding the extra level might make it impossible and I therefore support the FAIR campaign as a first step.
+I do think that, in a fair system, there would be anonymity until conviction, but I can also see that the FAIR campaign will still be an uphill struggle; adding the extra level might make it impossible.

 I also believe that, where there is good reason (evidence) to believe that allegations are false, rather than just unproven, accusers should be prosecuted and lose their anonymity.
 Genuine accusers should not fear this as there would not be any evidence to suggest they were lying.